bytecodealliance/wasm-tools/crates/wasm-compose/CONFIG.md

 # Configuring `wasm-compose`

-By default, `wasm-tools compose` looks for a composition configuration file named `wasm-compose.toml` or `wasm-compose.yml` in the current directory.
+By default, `wasm-tools compose` looks for a composition configuration file named `wasm-compose.yml` in the current directory.

 The composition configuration currently has three mappings: